Manuel López (artist): Exhibitions

-López's work has been widely exhibited in museums and institutions, including the Lancaster Museum of Art and History (MOAH); the Vincent Price Art Museum, Los Angeles, CA; New Image Art, in West Hollywood, CA; Self Help Graphics & Art, Boyle Heights, CA; Abrazo Interno Gallery, New York, NY; the Betty Rymer Gallery, Chicago, IL, and Sullivan Galleries, Chicago, IL, among others.
+López's work has been exhibited in museums and institutions, including the Lancaster Museum of Art and History (MOAH); the Vincent Price Art Museum, Los Angeles, CA; New Image Art, in West Hollywood, CA; Self Help Graphics & Art, Boyle Heights, CA; Abrazo Interno Gallery, New York, NY; the Betty Rymer Gallery, Chicago, IL, and Sullivan Galleries, Chicago, IL, among others.
 López's work was included in the 2019 SUR:Biennial, Cuentista (storyteller), organized at the Río Hondo College Art Gallery.

 López's first solo exhibition, So Mundane and Incomplete, was held in 2018 at Eastern Projects Gallery in Los Angeles.
 The exhibit featured a series of plein aire cityscapes and landscapes drawn on location in East L.A.
 The work expressed an attention to detail and close observation of the environment such as: "shifting landscape(s), and the fleeting appearance of an everyday object(s)."
 Imagery included views of East L.A. such as City Terrace, Boyle Heights, and El Sereno, depicting run-down houses, a stranger lost in thought, crooked palm trees, a serene terrain that is ever-changing, and various man-made objects.